 Sounds pretty harsh, right?
 It’s not to be mean though – it’s just what I’ve observed.
 I think I’ve had access to a big enough cross-section of people now to understand that most of them don’t have whatever “it” is that helps people endure an uncomfortable situation.

 When Coral and I were renting a 10×10 room from her parent’s house, I hated it.
-It wasn’t that they were hard to live with (the opposite actually), but it was cramped and embarrassing as hell.
+It wasn’t that they were hard to live with (the opposite actually), but it was cramped and embarrassing.
 EVERYONE kept asking when we were moving out or “starting our lives”.

 Now it’s always how incredible my story is, or if they can sit down and talk about money with me some time.
 It’s funny how that stuff works isn’t it? 🙂